Uniswap/foundry-template/CONTRIBUTING.md

 ### Gas Metering

-The [Forge Gas Snapshot](https://github.com/marktoda/forge-gas-snapshot) library is used to measure the gas cost of individual actions.
-To ensure that the measured gas is accurate, tests have to be run using the isolate argument to generate the correct snapshot and ensure that CI passes:
+Gas for function calls should be metered using the built in `vm.snapshotGasLastCall` function in forge.
+To meter across multiple calls `vm.startSnapshotGas` and `vm.stopSnapshotGas` can be used.
+Running the tests with `--isolate` is recommended to ensure that the gas is measured correctly.

 ```sh
 $ forge test --isolate
 ```

-When adding new functionality, a new gas snapshot should be added, preferably using `snapLastCall`.
+For more information on gas metering see the [Forge cheatcodes reference](https://getfoundry.sh/reference/cheatcodes/gas-snapshots/#snapshotgas-cheatcodes).

 ## Deployment